 Use Real-Time Feedback to Help Improve CX

 The digital age has provided many opportunities for customers and businesses alike.
 Real-time feedback from customers allows a business to respond immediately.
-No more comment cards or feedback forms needed to capture customer experience.
-A better long term initiative is to use the cell phone of the customer to deliver on-location actionable customer feedback.
-The feedback process is simpler for the customer, yet much more effective for the business – particularly if some golden rules are followed.
+This means an immediate answer to a bad experience and a decrease in negative impact..
+Moreover, no more comment cards or feedback forms needed to capture customer experience.
+A better long term initiative is to use the cell phone of the customer to deliver on-location actionable feedback.
+The feedback process is simpler for the happy customer, yet much more effective for the business – particularly if some golden rules are followed.
 Customer satisfaction will improve as will the relevant financial metrics and become a competitive differentiator.
 The process should like the one below: